Product Marketing Manager

 Modulr

-CX Product Manager — Embedded Payments
+CX Product Manager, Embedded Payments

-Onboarding: 2 days → 30 min for 83% of applicants
+Onboarding: 2 days → 30 min

 Context & Problem

 Modulr is a regulated embedded payments company providing payment infrastructure to SMEs and enterprise platforms.
-As CX Product Manager I owned SME onboarding end-to-end, and later led the company's only fully cross-functional squad spanning engineering, design, operations and commercial.
+As CX Product Manager I owned SME onboarding end-to-end and later led the company's only fully cross-functional squad spanning engineering, design, operations and commercial.

 Growth friction wasn't technical.
 Customers dropped off due to long onboarding times, inconsistent messaging between product and commercial teams, and regulatory complexity translating poorly into lived customer experience.